European Geography Association: Summer/Winter schools

 During the semester breaks in summer and winter EGEA also gives students the chance to participate at self-organized summer or winter schools.

 Weekend Activities

 The national or international weekend activities are organized by the EGEA.
 In most cases there is a main theme to show particular regional or local characteristics.
 The programme can be scientific or have a more informal level.
 Some of the regional weekend activities, such as those in the Baltic states, the Slavic countries, Germany, the Benelux countries, the Iberian peninsula and the Balkans, are mainly aimed at people from that region, whereas other weekends are open to all EGEA members.

 Structure

-EGEA is divided into four administrative regions: the North & Baltic, the Eastern, the Western and the Euro-Mediterranean regions.
+EGEA was divided into four administrative regions: the North & Baltic, the Eastern, the Western and the Euro-Mediterranean regions until 2024.
+Now EGEA is divided to three regions: North & Baltic, Western and Eastern & Mediterranean regions.
 Every region elects a new Regional Contact Person each year.
 As helping hands they have one or more Regional Assistants.
 Together they form the Regional Teams.
 The function of Regional Contact Person was introduced in 2012 to relieve EGEA's board members of coordinating the regions.